Back to TP-Link Kasa Guides

 Tighten the Bulb Socket Connection

 Kasa smart bulbs are heavier than standard LEDs due to their WiFi radio and processor.
 In ceiling fixtures or pendants, the extra weight can cause the bulb to loosen over time, creating an intermittent connection that produces flickers and random shutoffs.
-Power off the fixture, allow it to cool, then firmly seat the bulb and ensure it is fully tightened.
+Power off the fixture, allow it to cool, then firmly seat the bulb and make sure it is fully tightened.
 Check that the center contact in the socket has not been pushed flat — it needs slight upward spring tension to maintain contact.

 Improve WiFi Signal at the Bulb Location

 Kasa bulbs communicate over 2.4GHz WiFi.
 When signal strength drops below a reliable threshold, the bulb's internal processor may reset to restore the connection, causing it to briefly turn off and on.
 In the Kasa app check the signal strength for each bulb.
 If any show Poor or Fair, add a WiFi extender or move your router closer.
-Also ensure your 2.4GHz network is not overloaded with too many devices sharing a single channel.
+Also make sure your 2.4GHz network is not overloaded with too many devices sharing a single channel.

 Update Firmware and Reset Kasa Cloud Session